descartes100/Certificate-Verification-System/README.md

 # Blockchain-Based Certificate Verification System

 ## Introduction
-This blockchain project facilitates the issuance, verification, and management of educational certificates on the Ethereum network.
-It consists of three smart contracts tailored for educational institutions, students, and employers, streamlining the certificate verification process for employment purposes.
+This project utilizes Ethereum smart contracts to create a decentralized platform for issuing, verifying, and managing educational certificates and degrees.
+It aims to streamline the process of graduation certificate issuance by educational institutions, verification by potential employers, and management by students.
+The system comprises three main smart contracts: EducationalInstitutionsSmartContract, StudentSmartContract, and EmployerSmartContract.

 ## Prerequisites
 - Node.js and npm